 There’ll be a huge amount of information to take away at each viewing and it’s easy to realise you forgot to ask lots of important questions.

-We’ve made you a handy PDF of all these questions with space to write your answers so you can print out a copy to take with you on your venue visit.
+Print off the questions from our free printable PDF and pack a pen in your bag to jot down the answers.
 Not every question will be relevant to you, but this will cover all your bases so when it comes to comparing venues you’ll have all the info at hand.

 1. How Long Can I Provisionally Hold a Date For?